-An equivalent circuit for one of the ADC78H90's input channels is shown in Figure 6.
+An equivalent circuit for one of the ADC78H89's input channels is shown in Figure 6.
+At the start of each conversion, one of the ADC78H89's seven channels are selected.
 Diodes D1 and D2 provide ESD protection for the analog inputs.
-At no time should an analog input go beyond (AV ${\rm DD}$ + 300 mV) or (GND - 300 mV), as these ESD diodes will begin conducting, which could result in erratic operation.
+At no time should an analog input be beyond (AV ${\rm DD}$ + 300 mV) or (GND - 300 mV), as these ESD diodes will begin conducting, which could cause erratic operation.

-The capacitor C1 in Figure 6 has a typical value of 3 pF, and is mainly the package pin capacitance.
+The capacitor C1 in Figure 6 typically has a value of 3 pF, and is mainly the package pin capacitance.
 Resistor R1 is the on resistance of the multiplexer and track / hold switch, and is typically 500 ohms.
-Capacitor C2 is the ADC78H90 sampling capacitor, and is typically 30 pF.
-The ADC78H90 will deliver best performance when driven by a low-impedance source to eliminate distortion caused by the charging of the sampling capacitance.
-This is especially important when using the ADC78H90 to sample AC signals.
-Also important when sampling dynamic signals is a band-pass or low-pass filter to reduce harmonics and noise, improving dynamic performance.
+Capacitor C2 is the ADC78H89 sampling capacitor, and is typically 30 pF.
+The ADC78H89 will deliver best performance when driven by a low-impedance source to eliminate distortion caused by the charging of the sampling capacitor.